 STORING STUDENT ARTWORK

 Artwork can only be stored in designated areas and must be removed by the end of the session.
 All artwork should be labeled with the student’s name.
-If a student misses the last class or if a student’s ceramic work is being fired in the kiln, he/she has two weeks from the date of their last class to pick of their artwork.
+If a student misses the last class or if a student’s ceramic work is being fired in the kiln, he/she has two weeks from the date of their last class to pick up their artwork.
 The Museum will dispose of any artwork not claimed thereafter.
 The Museum is not responsible for lost or stolen property.

 NO GUESTS ALLOWED

 Guests who are not registered students are not allowed to participate in or attend classes.

 The Delaware Art Museum is located on historic Kentmere Parkway in a quiet residential neighborhood.
 Directions are available online at delart.org.
 Parking for studio classes is FREE and available on either Kentmere Parkway or in the Museum’s parking lot.
 The entrance to the Bank of America Education Wing is located along the driveway to the parking lot just after the orange banner “art is creating.”
 Students may drop off and pick up their supplies at the entrance.
 Parents bringing children to class may drop them off at the entrance as well.
 Students who do not park on Kentmere Parkway or designated parking areas will be towed at their own expense.

 Students may enter studios 10 minutes prior to the start of class or if the instructor is present in the studio.
 Studio use is permitted during designated class time only.
 Students may not use a classroom during a class for which they are not enrolled.

 The Delaware Art Museum reserves the right to change, withdraw, or modify course of instruction at any time.
 The Museum also reserves the right to withdraw any student whose conduct is deemed detrimental.
 The Museum’s Staff and Board of Trustees cannot be held liable for personal injury or loss, theft, or damage of personal property.